Skip to main content

 Example: Find the shot

-In this example we download a short basketball clip, ask Isaac to clip the moment the ball passes through the hoop, and inspect the returned timestamps.
+In this example we download a short basketball clip, ask Perceptron Mk1 to clip the moment the ball passes through the hoop, and inspect the returned timestamps.

 from pathlib import Path